mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 Perfect Pitch is learned, not innate!
 Being tone-deaf is very rare.

-_Natural Ceiling_ – can be broken by deliberate, back-tracking practice
+_Natural Ceiling_ – can be broken by deliberate, back-tracking practice.

 _Repetition_ after reaching acceptable levels in something, _does NOT lead to improvement._

 Purposeful practice has_ well-defined, specific goals_.
 It needs to be focused, with full attention.
 It involves feedback.
 It requires getting out of ones comfort zone.
 There mustn’t be any stagnation.

-If stagnation occurs, don’t practice HARDER, practice DIFFERENTLY! (change technique)
+If stagnation occurs, don’t practice HARDER, practice DIFFERENTLY!

-Some familiar with the problem can help a technique change.
+Someone familiar with the problem can help with a technique change.
 E.g. a coach.

 _Meaningful positive feedback_ is a **crucial** factor to maintaining motivation.
 Such feedback can be internal, or externally provided by others.

-Brain structure and brain function are NOT fixed
+Brain structure and brain function are NOT fixed.

 There is _no such thing as developing general skills_.
 One doesn’t train one’s memory, one trains one’s memory to recall.